-I’m Scott Criscuolo, Grand Knight of St. Matthew Council of the Knights of Columbus, and I want to welcome you to our website.
-I am honored to be serving as the council’s presiding officer for the current year, having taken the reins from my good friend and worthy predecessor, George Ribellino, Jr. If you are already a member of the Knights and of our council, I am sure you will find our website useful in keeping up with events and council news.
+I’m Anthony Armentano, Grand Knight of St. Matthew Council of the Knights of Columbus, and I want to welcome you to our website.
+I am honored to be serving as the council’s presiding officer for the current year, having taken the reins from my good friend and worthy predecessor, Scott Criscuolo.
+If you are already a member of the Knights and of our council, I think you will find our website useful in keeping up with events and council news.
 If you are not currently a member of the Knights, I would like to take a moment to briefly described the Knights and what we do.

 The Knights of Columbus was founded in 1882 in New Haven, CT by Fr.
 Michael McGivney, pastor of a parish in a working class section of the city.
 The young Fr.
 McGivney had seen a need for a fraternal organization for working Catholic men a, primarily factory workers, to provide them an opportunity for fellowship and activities as a means of strengthening their families, their Catholic faith and providing mutual support for the members.
 Fr.
 McGivney also identified a serious need for financial assistance for families where the husband/father, usually the only breadwinner in the family, was seriously injured or killed on or off the job.

 To accomplish the latter, Fr.
 McGivney established an insurance fund, paid into by the members, for the financial security of member’s families who had found themselves in just such dire straits.